-Personal savings 96%
+Personal Savings 96%

-Borrowings from relatives 1%
+Borrowings from Relatives 1%

-Bank loans 1%
+Bank Loans 1%

-Future salaries 2%
+Future Salaries 2%

 Table 4.
-Privatization and change of control rights
+Privatization and Change of Control Rights

 This table reports allocation of control rights in Chinese firms.
 The importance of each decision maker is given a score from 0 to 5, where 0 means negligibly unimportant and 5 indispensably important.
-Average and median scores across firms are reported.
-Significance levels in columns (4), (6) and (8) are based on two-tailed tests of differences before- and after- privatization.
-Significance at the 1%, 5%, and 10% levels is indicated by \\\, \\, and \, respectively.
+Average scores across firms are reported; standard deviations are in parentheses.
+Significance levels in columns (4), (6), (8), and (10) are based on two-tailed tests of differences before- and after- privatization.
+Significance at the 1%, 5%, and 10% levels is indicated by , , and , respectively.